algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/time-and-space-complexity.md

 table, which takes $O(1)$ time.
 To delete a vertex `u`, we need to index into the adjacency list at `u` and delete all of its adjacent vertices, which takes $O(degree(u))$ time.
 To delete an edge `e = (u, v)`, we index into the adjacency list at `u`, and delete `v`, which takes $O(1)$ time.
-To get the degree of a vertex `u`, we can index into the adjacency list at `u`, and count its neighbors, which takes $O(degree(u))$ time.
+To get the degree of a vertex `u`, we can index into the adjacency list at `u`, and get the size of the list, which takes $O(1)$ time.
 Similarly, to get an iterable to the adjacent vertices of a vertex `u`, we can index into the adjacency list at `u`, and include all of its neighbors.

 ---